Medicare FAQs

 Can I use a Medicare rebate for couples counselling

-Sadly, Australia does not count Couples Counselling as Medicare coverage.
+Sadly, Australia does not recognise Couples Counselling as a Medicare-eligible expense.

 Do you have anybody who bulk bills?